accommodate

 Spelling & Dictionary Insight

-Our Hunspell-derived misspelling index lists 12 documented wrong-spelling variants for accommodate, with forms such as "accmomodate", "accommdoate", and "accommoadte".
-Each variant represents a distinct typo pattern that appears often enough in corpora to be worth flagging, typically a doubled-consonant error, a silent-letter drop, or a vowel substitution.It is not paired with a close-neighbour confusable in our dataset, which tends to mean the word is visually distinctive enough to stand on its own.
+Our generated misspelling index lists 12 likely wrong-spelling variants for accommodate, with forms such as "accmomodate", "accommdoate", and "accommoadte".
+Every one of these variants traces to a single-character edit -- an added or dropped letter, a swapped consonant, or a vowel swap -- the kind of slip a spell-checker is built to catch.
+No close-neighbour confusable shows up for this headword in our dataset, which tends to mean the word is visually distinctive enough to stand on its own.

-Etymologically, the entry records: 1530s, borrowed from Latin accommodātus, perfect passive participle of accommodō (see -ate (verb-forming suffix) and -ate (adjective-forming suffix)), from ad- (“to, towards, at”) + commodō (“to provide, lend; to make fit, accommodate”), from con- + modus (… Root origin matters for spelling because borrowed morphemes (Greek, Latin, Old French, Old English) carry their source-language orthographic conventions into modern English, which is why historical etymology is often the cleanest predictor of whether a cluster like "-ough", "-eau", or "-tion" will appear.
-For readers arriving here from a spelling check, the authoritative guidance is: the correct English form is accommodate, spelled A-C-C-O-M-M-O-D-A-T-E, and any other sequence of those letters, regardless of how natural it feels, is a misspelling in standard orthography.
+Etymologically, the entry records: 1530s, borrowed from Latin accommodātus, perfect passive participle of accommodō (see -ate (verb-forming suffix) and -ate (adjective-forming suffix)), from ad- (“to, towards, at”) + commodō (“to provide, lend; to make fit, accommodate”), from con- + modus (… The correct English form is accommodate, spelled A-C-C-O-M-M-O-D-A-T-E.

 Definition